Near Monterville in Webster County, West Virginia — The American South (Appalachia)

 Webster County.
 Formed, 1860, from Braxton, Nicholas, Randolph.
 Named for Daniel Webster.
 Webster County is noted for its fine mountain scenery.
 Its forest produced the tree that was the largest hardwood at the Chicago World’s Fair, 1893.

 Randolph County.
 Formed, 1787, from Harrison.
 Named for Edmund Jennings Randolph, Virginia statesman and soldier.
 Largest county in the State.
 Federal dominance of the Tygart’s Valley in the Civil War largely determined control of West Virginia.

 Erected 1972 by West Virginia Department of Archives and History.

 Location.
 38° 32.637′ N, 80° 11.709′ W. Marker is near Monterville, West Virginia, in Webster County.
-Marker is on West Virginia Route 15 6 miles west of Monterville, on the right when traveling west.
+Marker is on West Virginia Route 15, 6 miles west of Monterville, on the right when traveling west.
 Touch for map.
 Marker is in this post office area: Webster Springs WV 26288, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 11 miles of Big Lime (approx. 6.3 miles away); Mingo Flats (approx. 8.6 miles away); Valley Head (approx. 8.6 miles away); The Conley Graves (approx. 9 miles away); Lee's Headquarters (approx. 10.4 miles away); Pocahontas County / Randolph County (approx. 10.8 miles away); Camp Elkwater (approx. 10.8 miles away); Elkwater / Col. J. A. Washington (approx. 10.8 miles away).